pylls/padding-machines-for-tor/collect-traces/README.md

 ## Docker
 1. On the machine(s) you want to use for collection, install docker.
-2. Build the Dockerfile by `cd collect-traces/docker` and `docker build -t wf-collect .` (note the dot).
+2. Build the Dockerfile in either `docker-debian` or `docker-ubuntu`, depending on what bets fits the enviornment where you built the custom `tor`binary.
+You build the container by running: `docker build -t wf-collect .` (note the dot).

 ## Run an experiment
 1. Copy `tor-browser_en-US` that you modified earlier into `exp`.